+- 3. Nearing expiration of Service Contracts. - 4.
+Emergence of Covid-19 variants.

+The decline in production which was also the same risk identified in 2020, is the result of decreasing reserve and within the pressure oil reservoir.
+This is common in mature oilfields.
+Efforts were made by NPG (Galoc Oilfield operator) to increase the production rates by restarting the G4 well.
+However, in October 2021, G4 well failed to restart on its own.

+Moreover, the emergence of new Covid-19 variants such as Delta and Omicron variants, caused another series of lockdowns which caused fluctuating oil prices.
+West Linapacan Oilfield and Cadlao Oilfield.

-Global lockdowns and travel restrictions were imposed to stop the spread of the virus.
-The worldwide demand for oil fell rapidly as businesses, schools and transportation were shut due to the pandemic.
-Brent Crude Oil prices plunged from US\$70/bbl in January 2020 to as low as US\$9/bbl in April 2020. consortium managed to renegotiate key contracts and organizational restructuring to deliver significant cost savings, thus reducing the operational expenses.
+With the emergence of new Covid variants in 2021, the Company has managed to combat the effects of fluctuating oil prices and lockdowns by renegotiating key contracts and organizational restructuring to deliver significant cost savings, thus reducing the operational expenses.

 What is/are the opportunity/ies identified?

-Which stakeholders are affected Management Approach OPMC is currently looking into its possible participation in the Department of Energy's Philippine Conventional Energy Contracting Program (PCECP), where the Company can acquire rights to explore and develop a potential petroleum area.
-Acquisition of new petroleum areas may lead to the discovery of economically profitable oilfields that can be extracted to sustain the country's growing energy demand. - Stockholders - Customers - Government - Community The management has been very supportive in the Company's pursuit to venture in new oil and gas fields in the Philippines by providing financial and technical assistance needed to participate in DOE's PCECP.
+OPMC is currently looking into its possible participation in the Department of Energy's Philippine Conventional Energy Contracting Program (PCECP), where the Company can acquire rights to explore and develop a potential petroleum area.
+Acquisition of new petroleum areas may lead to the discovery of economically profitable oilfields that can be extracted sustain the to country's growing energy demand.

+Aside from this, OPMC recently ventured into nickel laterite exploration.
+The growing demand for nickel has elevated the prices for the past years.

+Which stakeholders are affected

+- Stockholders

+- Customers

+- Government

+- Community

+Management Approach

+The management has been very supportive in the Company's pursuit to venture in new oil and gas fields in the Philippines and potential nickel laterite prospects by providing financial, legal and technical assistance needed to participate in these ventures.

+Diversification into other

+resources aside from oil and

+gas would open new

+opportunities, platform to

+promote sustainable

+development a and new host

+communities to foster.